Community Preservation Committee

 Regional Housing Services Program, Town of Concord - $18,000 to fund the Town’s membership in the Regional Housing Services Office, an inter-municipal organization that provides professional housing staff for the administration of Concord’s affordable housing programs and seven neighboring communities.

 Junction Village Affordable Assisted Living Development, Town of Concord - $350,000 representing the first of three anticipated requests for CPA funding to cover $1 million of the Town’s contribution to the new entirely affordable housing development.
 The Concord Housing Development Corporation and the Grantham Group are developing the 83 unit, fully affordable assisted living complex on former State land in West Concord.

-HISTORIC PRESERVATION RECOMMENDATIONS:
+HISTORIC PRESERVATION CATEGORY:

 Emerson Umbrella Window Restoration, Phase II, Umbrella Community Arts Center - $101,000 to complete the restoration of the original windows in the ca. 1929 former high school building.
 The remaining 42 windows will be fully restored with double paned glass, new insulation and hardware to both restore the original building fabric and improve the building’s energy efficiency.